 Good question, Nicolai.
 First, it’s good you think you’ll be okay without completely relying on the 0 percent introductory period.
 You never want to put yourself in a situation where you’re relying only on credit to make everyday purchases.
 But if unforeseen expenses mean borrowing, you can’t get a better interest rate than zero!

-Here are my top three picks for the best no-interest credit cards on the market; keep in mind while these cards have zero interest rates on purchases and balance transfers, balance transfers may incur a fee – so while the rate is zero, the cost for balance transfers isn’t.
+Here are my top two picks for the best no-interest credit cards on the market; keep in mind while these cards have zero interest rates on purchases and balance transfers, balance transfers may incur a fee – so while the rate is zero, the cost for balance transfers isn’t.

 Capital One Cash Rewards Card